Practice notes

 Notices of appeal in Uganda

-An appeal to the Court of Appeal of Uganda is initiated by lodging a notice of appeal, in time, signalling intention to appeal.
-The notice must generally be lodged within…
+An appeal to the Court of Appeal of Uganda is initiated by lodging a notice of appeal, in duplicate, with the registrar of the High Court.
+In a civil matter the notice mu…

 Suing the Government in Uganda

-Claims against the Government, local authorities and scheduled corporations are subject to a mandatory pre-action statutory notice and a shorter two-year limitation perio…
+Claims against the Government, a local authority or a scheduled corporation are subject to a single 45-day pre-action statutory notice under s.2 of the Civil Procedure an…

 Default judgment and setting it aside in Uganda

-If a defendant who has been served fails to file a defence within time, the plaintiff may enter judgment in default under Order 9 of the Civil Procedure Rules.
-A defendan…
+If a defendant who has been served fails to file a defence in time, the plaintiff may enter judgment in default under Order 9 of the Civil Procedure Rules — final judgmen…

 Adverse possession in Uganda